 We demonstrate that using either tweakable-blockcipher construction from Liskov et al., the resulting TCH construction admits a simple attack.
 These attacks produce an infinite number of same-length colliding message pairs under TCH, regardless of the parameters chosen for the underlying tweakable blockcipher and regardless of the security model.
 Appealing to our main result, we further show in the ideal-cipher model that any tweakable blockcipher-built using one call to a conventional blockcipher-will yield an insecure TCH construction.
-Our result does not, however, rule out TCH being secure when constructed from a tweakable blockcipher primitive, such as the Hasty Pudding cipher [13].
+Our result does not, however, rule out TCH being secure when constructed from a tweakable blockcipher primitive, such as the Hasty Pudding cipher [12].
 This is discussed further in Section 4.

 SECURITY MODEL.
-The standard-model assumption for blockciphers is that they are good pseudo-random permutations (PRPs) [9].
-However this assumption is insufficient for proving the security of hash functions based on blockciphers; indeed, Simon has shown [15] that the PRP assumption alone is insufficient for secure blockcipher-based hashing.
-For this reason, all proofs of security for blockcipher-based hash functions have been done in the ideal-cipher model [2, 9, 10, 15, 16].
-This model, which dates back to Shannon [14], treats a blockcipher as a random and independent permutation for each key.
-Some believe that modeling blockciphers in this way is not realistic: often we find correlations and biases in real blockciphers with the same block and key size.
+The standard-model assumption for blockciphers is that they are good pseudo-random permutations (PRPs) [8].
+However this assumption is insufficient for proving the security of hash functions based on blockciphers; indeed, Simon has shown [14] that the PRP assumption alone is insufficient for secure blockcipher-based hashing.
+For this reason, all proofs of security for blockcipher-based hash functions have been done in the ideal-cipher model [1, 8, 9, 14, 15].
+This model, which dates back to Shannon [13], treats a blockcipher as a random and independent permutation for each key.
+Some believe that modeling blockciphers in this way is not realistic: often we find correlations and biases in real blockciphers that one would not expect to see if the object were drawn uniformly from the family of all blockciphers with the same block and key size.
 Nonetheless, proofs of security in this model do have meaning: security is guaranteed against adversaries that ignore the structure of the underlying blockcipher.